 The American city with the oldest median age was The Villages, Florida, where the median age is 67.5 years.
 Interestingly, the city is a census-designated place but is predominantly made up of an age-restricted community that features resort-like entertainment and recreational activities for older residents.

 Another popular trend among the oldest cities in America was their proximity to the beach.
 Even cities further North bordered the water, such as Marinette, WI, nestled on the Green Bay and Barnstable, MA, a little town on Cape Cod.
 A study reported by MarketWatch showed that people who live on the coast show better mental health, which demonstrates even more of an incentive for older folks to retire to a waterside community.
+Coastal living can be expensive, but the Coventry Direct team can help you plan your retirement fund.

 Next up, we looked at the American cities with the lowest median age.
 The results were far less consistent than those of the Florida-centric oldest cities, providing insights into where younger Americans live.